After Ram temple in Ayodhya, Kashi, Mathura appear to be waking up: Adityanath | Politics

 Adityanath said the perception about the state changed after 2017 while asserting that Uttar Pradesh is leading the country in over four dozen schemes.

+''When the government and the opposition reached out to every citizen, its result was that people rejected all sorts of propaganda, conspiracies, alliances, and mega-alliances.
+They reposed their faith in the BJP and gave a two-thirds mandate to the BJP.
+Those who had dreamt that they will hatch conspiracies and an image will be created and through a fractured mandate, they will take forward their loot machinery, all of that was unmasked,'' Adityanath said.

+''We had gone to the people's court (2022 assembly elections) with the 'Lok Kalyan Sankalp Patra'.
+We moved forward with 130 promises, and in the first budget itself, we touched 97 promises, and a provision of Rs 54,883 crore has been made for this.
+Without these 'Sankalp' (promises), there is no 'vikalp' (alternative),'' Adityanath said and asserted that all these promises will be fulfilled.

-Earlier, addressing the meeting, BJP state chief Swatantra Dev Singh congratulated PM Modi, Union Home Minister Amit Shah, BJP president J P Nadda and senior party leaders and people of the state for the party's victory in the assembly polls.
+Earlier, addressing the meeting, BJP state chief Swatantra Dev Singh congratulated PM Modi, Union Home Minister Amit Shah, BJP president J P Nadda and senior party leaders, and the people of the state for the party's victory in the assembly polls.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)